joseTamezPena/FCA/README.md

     -   output at: <https://rpubs.com/J_Tamez/Arcene_FilteredFit>

--   irisexample.R is a small script showcasing the effect of the FCA algorithm on the iris dataset.
+-   **irisexample.R** showcase the effect of the FCA algorithm on the iris dataset.

     -   Here an example of the output